 Instructions

-- Place 2 cups of flour into a large mixing bowl with the salt.
+- Make dough.
+Place 2 cups of flour into a large mixing bowl with the salt.
 Stir in the yeast mixture and begin to knead by hand or using a dough hook and stand mixer.
 Add 1/2 cup of the remaining flour at a time until the dough is smooth but not sticky.

 - Preheat the oven to 450°F. Line a baking sheet with parchment paper.
 Turn the dough onto a floured surface and divide it in half.
 Roll one half into a 6×12" rectangle.
 Starting from the long side, roll the dough into a cylinder.
 Shape each half into a baguette, about 12 inches long.